Data Analytics Bootcamp

 Name: Invoice Month

-Step 4: Calculate Months Since First Purchase
+Step 4: Calculate Period

 DATEDIFF('month', [Cohort Month], [Invoice Month])